-Declared Interstate Places of Concern Direction (No. 3)
+Superseded - Declared Interstate Places of Concern Direction

-The Direction applies from 1.00am Wednesday 29 September 2021 until the end of the declared public health emergency, unless it is revoked or replaced.
-This Direction replaces the public health direction referred to as the Declared Interstate Places of Concern Direction (No.2).
+The Direction applies from the time of publication until the end of the declared public health emergency, unless it is revoked or replaced.
+This Direction replaces the public health direction referred to as the Declared Interstate Places of Concern Direction.
 The purpose of this Direction is to identify Interstate Places of Concern for the Public Health Direction – Interstate Places of Concern (Stay at Home in Queensland) Direction (No. 5) or its successors.

-From 1:00am Wednesday 29 September 2021, there are no Local government Areas listed as Places of Concern for the above listed Direction.
+From time of publication, there are no Local Government Areas listed as Interstate Places of Concern for the above listed Direction.

 Penalties: A person to whom the direction applies commits an offence if the person fails, without reasonable excuse, to comply with the direction.